 - A program with multiple stakeholders may need more resourcing to support their involvement in negotiating the evaluation focus and methods and communicating findings.

 For larger evaluations, you may also progress the development of the evaluation design at this stage, so that an outline of the evaluation design can be included in the brief.
 This is an important consideration when the brief for evaluation plan is developed during the program design phase.

 The starting question for planning a program evaluation is "Why do this evaluation?"

-The two main evaluation purposes are
+The two main evaluation purposes

 - Formative evaluation for program improvement, learning and decisions about incremental changes.